mia-platform/documentation/docs/release-notes/platform_10-5-0_releasenotes.md

 - Export function for transaction data
 - Automatic verification of outstanding payments
 - Bulk actions such as refund and invoice downloading
-- Partial refund from BackOffice
+- Partial refund from Backoffice

 For more technical details please refer to [the documentation] (/runtime_suite/payment-integration-hub/overview)